Measures against the corona virus

 Quarantine, testing and reporting obligations for those entering the state of Berlin

 Quarantine, testing and reporting obligations apply to persons who have been in a risk area within the last 10 days prior to their arrival in the state of Berlin.
+In addition, testing is now mandatory for all persons entering from abroad by air.
 There are three types of risk area: High incidence areas (areas where the 7-day incidence is greater than 200), virus variant areas (areas where certain SARS-CoV-2 mutations are prevalent), and risk areas (other areas where there is an increased risk of infection).
 The list of current risk areas is published by the Robert Koch Institute.
 View the current list of risk areas.
 Immediately upon entry, the aforementioned persons who have entered Berlin must proceed directly to their own apartment or house or other suitable accommodation and stay there constantly for a period of 10 days after entry.
 Those entering the country from virus-variant areas are required to go into quarantine at home for 14 days.
 During this quarantine period, all contact with persons who are not part of your household is prohibited.

 In addition, people returning to/entering the country from risk areas are required to register their entry in advance.
 This notification must be made using the electronic registration and information system at www.einreiseanmeldung.de.
 The information will be forwarded to the health authority responsible.
 After successful digital registration, passengers will receive a confirmation which must be presented to the airline/other transporter or the relevant authority upon request.